mauricioaznar/nestjs-s-todo/README.md

 * errors on console [month picker bug](https://github.com/mui-org/material-ui/issues/28352)
 * animation issue/enhancement [Enter and leave overlapping](https://github.com/pmndrs/react-spring/issues/1064)

 ## Done

 ### < 26/11/2021

 * code organization
     * organize theming functionality (separate logic inside one file)
 * add icons to themes
+* (bug) todos filtering by year-month is not filtering correctly when todo is first day of the month.

 ### < 25/11/2021

 * New coloring schema

 ### < 24/11/2021